NeirdaP/ayon-documentation/website/docs/addon_traypublisher_admin.md

 ## Creator Plugins

-Contains list of implemented families to show in middle menu in Tray Publisher.
+Contains list of implemented product types to show in middle menu in Tray Publisher.
 Each plugin must contain:

 - **Product type**
 - **Label**